Go Back SmartClient Forums > Smart GWT Technical Q&A

 automatically.

-by network monitoring tools and used in load balancing by layer 4 switches; GWT-RPC requests are opaque
+tools and used in load balancing by layer 4 switches; GWT-RPC requests are opaque and not compatible with

-and not compatible with such management approaches.
+such management approaches.

 If you have a large set of existing GWT-RPC services, this community-created GwtRpcDataSource class